Radio control gear explained

 The long antenna of a MHz receiver should never be cut or looped up to reduce its length.
 By doing so the ability of the RX to receive the radio signal from the TX is drastically reduced and this usually has disastrous consequences.
 The plane will very quickly fly out of radio range, and you'll lose complete control.
 Once that happens a crash or a lost airplane is inevitable!

-In the same way as a normal radio or TV receives the signal from the broadcasting station, so a radio control RX receives the signal that is emitted by the transmitter when you move a stick or flick a switch.
+In the same way as a traditional radio or TV receives the signal from the broadcasting station, so a radio control RX receives the signal that is emitted by the transmitter when you move a stick or flick a switch.
 These signals are then passed through to the servos, or ESC, which respond appropriately.

 The number of connection slots on a receiver depends on the number of channels i.e. a 5 channel RX will have 6 slots - one for each channel plus one for the battery pack connection.
 More complex receivers will have more slots.